human-centered-computing/human-centered-universe/docs/MULTILINGUAL_TTS.md

 - language=`tr`, story_id=`BRG-0002`
 - language=`de`, story_id=`BRG-0002`

+## Resumable backfill
+Increment `.github/narration-backfill-trigger` when all enabled languages must resume from the audio already committed to the repository.
+This selects every enabled language shard, skips valid existing MP3 files and generates only the missing narration.
+Ordinary story edits do not use resume mode, so a changed story still regenerates its corresponding audio.

 ## Licensing
 Piper supports many languages, but each voice has its own MODEL_CARD and possibly its own dataset license.
 Do not assume one voice's license applies to